Ashbie Hawkins

-William Ashbie Hawkins (1862–1941) was a lawyer in Baltimore, Maryland who litigated prominent civil rights cases.
-One of Baltimore's first African American lawyers, he was born in Lynchburg, Virginia on August 2, 1862 to Reverend Robert and Susan Cobb Hawkins.
-One of Hawkins grandsons, Cromwell Ashbie Hawkins West, fabricated a Native American identity for himself and went by the name "Red Thunder Cloud".
+William Ashbie Hawkins (August 2, 1862 – April 3, 1941) was a lawyer in Baltimore, Maryland, who litigated prominent civil rights cases and was one of Baltimore's first African American lawyers.

-Early life and works
+Early life and education

+Hawkins was born in Lynchburg, Virginia, on August 2, 1862, to Reverend Robert and Susan Cobb Hawkins.

 On March 14, 1885, he married Ada M. McMechen (b.
 1867), also Virginia-born, in Baltimore with the Rev. Benjamin Brown officiating.
 They had two daughters, Aldina (Haynes; 1885-1940) and Roberta (West; b.
 1891).
 He graduated in 1885 from Centenary Biblical Institute (later to become Morgan College).
 He attended the University of Maryland School of Law, and was expelled in 1891 when the school resegregated.
 He completed his law degree at Howard University in 1892.
 After seven years as a public school teacher (1885-1892), Hawkins was admitted to the Maryland bar on January 29, 1897, and quickly set up his own law practice.

 Legal career

-About 1905 Hawkins joined forces with George W.F.
-McMechen (brother of his wife Ada M. McMechen) in the firm of Hawkins and McMechen which was headquartered initially at 327 St. Paul Street.
+In about 1905, Hawkins joined forces with George W. F. McMechen (brother of his wife Ada M. McMechen) in the firm of Hawkins and McMechen which was headquartered initially at 327 St. Paul Street.
 The firm later moved to 21 E. Saratoga Street, and finally settled at 14 E. Pleasant Street beginning around 1920.
-The partnership lasted until Hawkins passed away in 1941.
+The partnership lasted until Hawkins died in 1941.